Editorial communications should be sent to:

 Website - www.scienceandsociety.com

 Manuscripts in all submission categories -- articles, review articles, communications, and book reviews -- must be submitted electronically.
-We encourage authors to save their manuscripts as Word documents (*.docx) for this purpose.
+Authors should save their manuscripts as Word documents (*.docx) for this purpose.

 Footnotes (numbered consecutively) should be used sparingly, and only for substantive material whose inclusion in the body of the text would be distracting.
-Citations in the text follow the "author-date" system, described in detail in the Chicago Manual of Style (latest edition).
-Examples follow.
+References in the text follow the "author-date" system, described in detail in the Chicago Manual of Style (latest edition).
+Examples, drawn from S&S, follow.

 In the text: